 Mary and Philip: The Marriage of Tudor England and Habsburg Spain by Alexander Samson.
 Argues for Mary as a great Catholic queen while fleshing out Philip's important contributions in England.

 For a Queen's Love: The Stories of the Royal Wives of Philip II by Jean Plaidy.
 The story of Philip II of Spain: fanatic, murderer, husband, father, and lover.
 First published in 1954 as "The Spanish Bridegroom."

 The Creation of Eve by Lynn Cullen.
-Novel based on the story of Sofonisba Anguissola, renowned artist of the Renaissance.
-At the court of King Felipe II of Spain, Sofi becomes embroiled in a love triangle involving the Queen, the King, and the King's illegitimate half brother.
+Novel based on the story of artist Sofonisba Anguissola at the court of King Felipe II.

 The Resilience of the Spanish Monarchy 1665-1700 by Christopher Storrs.
 A new appraisal of the reasons for the survival of Spain and its empire under the last Spanish Habsburg, Carlos II.